aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/genai-design-studio.en.md

 * **AllowedIpV4AddressRanges** (default: 0.0.0.0/1,128.0.0.0/1): Allowed IPv4 address ranges for access
 * **AllowedIpV6AddressRanges** (default: 0000:0000:0000:0000:0000:0000:0000:0000/1,8000:0000:0000:0000:0000:0000:0000:0000/1): Allowed IPv6 address ranges for access

-## Security Considerations
+!!! warning "Security Considerations"
     For production use, we recommend the following security measures:

     1. **IP Restrictions**: Use `AllowedIpV4AddressRanges` and `AllowedIpV6AddressRanges` to restrict accessible IP addresses
     2. **Email Domain Restrictions**: Use `AllowedSignUpEmailDomains` to allow signup only from specific domains
     3. **Self-Signup Management**: Set `SelfSignUp` to `false` if needed and have administrators create users

     If IP restrictions are not configured, the application will be deployed with public access.
 When `SelfSignUp` is set to false, user creation through AWS account (Amazon Cognito) is required.

-## Post-Deployment Setup
+### Post-Deployment Setup

 After clicking the deploy button, you will receive an `AWS Notification - Subscription Confirmation` email after a short while.
 Click the `Confirm subscription` link to receive deployment start and completion notifications.